During the foundation studies (semesters one and two), you will develop a broad foundation in mathematics, programming and electrical engineering.

 Length of Studies: 7 semesters

-Start of Studies: Winter semester (WS)
+Start of Studies: first application periode for international students Summer Semester (SS) 2027, Winter semester (WS)

 Standard Class Size: 40

-Application Deadline: July 15th (WS), January 15th (SS)
+Application Deadline: July 15 (WS), January 15 (SS)

 Overview Engineering and Management in Electrical Engineering and Information Technology (EIW)